TomLXXVI/python-hvac/docs/examples/vapor_compression/rating algorithm air condenser.md

-# Rating of an air condenser
+# Description of rating algorithm for an air condenser

 Source code: